-Download the Guide
+To Download the Guide (Scroll Down)

 The guide is in a pdf format so you can easily print and keep a hard copy.
 Like having your own free book.
-I put my in plastic page protectors so that I could share it with my students.
-If you don’t have the ability to download in this format there is a free download available through Adobe.
+I put mine in plastic page protectors so that I could share it with my students.
+If you don’t have the ability to download in this format there is a free software download available through Adobe.
 If you need this: Click Here and look for the Reader.
 If not, just lick the picture of the cover below the list of stitches for a link.

-The stitches included in this Loom Knitting Stitches guide are:
+The stitches included in this Loom Knitting Stitches Guide are:

 Start using the loom knitting stitches guide with these great books by the author.

 You’ll learn how to make some really awesome stuff.
 The stitch guide gives you a head start on a lot of the patterns.
 The books that say ” LOOK INSIDE”, give you a sneak peek of the content and what kinds of projects you can expect to find.
 I have great appreciation for this feature because not every list of projects is for everyone.

 All the books are not just great pattern resources but also great for loom knitting stitches.
 I am a huge fan of the Loom Knitting Socks book for this exact reason.
 I don’t enjoy knitting socks maybe it’s because I haven’t made enough of them or maybe it’s because I have made enough of them.
 I can’t exactly decide but I do love interesting stitches especially for hats, scarves and squares and this book is chuck-full of them.

 Name of Stitches you’ve always wanted.
 Am sure that like me everybody has had a stitch they wanted to learn but couldn’t ask for help because they didn’t know the name.
 I have seen so many beautiful hats and scarfs where the knitter just takes a picture but never tells you Anything about how to make the darn thing.
 If they would at a least give you the name of stitches you would be one step closer.